Transparenx/transparenx/README.md

 ## Installation and Running Instructions
 -------------------
-To run the Organization Accountability Project, follow these steps:
+To run TransparentX, follow these steps:

 ### Step 1: Install Requirements